-This section describes a service acquisition process under the assumption that all of the service components are delivered in a single RF channel by a single MMTP session.
-During the channel scan, the SLS Bootstrapping information for the services carried by MMTP sessions can be acquired from the SLT.
-The USBD for the services can be obtained from the MMTP sessions signaled by the SLT.
+This section describes a Service acquisition process under the assumption that all of the Service components are delivered in a single RF channel by a single MMTP session.
+During a channel scan, the SLS Bootstrapping information for the Services carried by MMTP sessions can be acquired from the SLT.
+The USBD for the Services can be obtained from the MMTP sessions signaled by the SLT.